Baskalci 2

 111 (a) ednò šàlče takà pròsto za uvažènie čùdim se što sàkaš pa

-a shawl, as a sort of consolation.
-I wonder what you want,
+a shawl, just a mark of respect.
+I wonder what you want [I said to]

 Breste 2